-The following table presents possible causes for a message being shown along with the appropriate action
+The following table presents possible causes for a message being shown along with the appropriate action.

+Cause Action

-Cause Action The windscreen surface in front of the camera is dirty or covered with ice or snow.
-Clean the windscreen surface in front of the camera from dirt, ice and snow.
-Thick fog, heavy rain or snow means that the camera does not work sufficiently well.
-No action.
-At times the camera does not work during heavy rain or snowfall.
-The windscreen surface in front of the camera has been cleaned but the message remains.
+The windscreen Clean the windsurface in front of screen surface in

+the camera is dirty front of the camera

+or covered with ice from dirt, ice and

+or snow. snow.

+Thick fog, heavy No action.
+At times

+rain or snow means the camera does

+that the camera not work during

+does not work suffi- heavy rain or snowciently well. fall.

+Cause Action The windscreen surface in front of the camera has been cleaned but the message remains.
 Wait.
-It may take several minutes for the camera to measure the visibility.
+It may take several minutes for the camera to measure the visibil- ity.
 Dirt has appeared between the inside of the windscreen and the camera.
-Visit a workshop to have the windscreen inside the camera cover cleaned - an authorised Volvo workshop is recom- mended.
+Visit a workshop to have the wind- screen inside the camera cover cleaned - an author- ised Volvo work- shop is recom- mended.

-• Collision warning system (p.
-231)
+Collision warning system (p.
+228)